Keeeligan/ImageCompression/ReadMe.md

 - os

 ## License
-Specify what license is used for this project
+This code is open source, check "LICENSE.md" for more information about copyright.